robertoschwald/homebridge-obis-powermeter/README.md

 - L2: 1-0:52.7.0*255
 - L3: 1-0:72.7.0*255

+Energy totals map directly to:
+- Import total (kWh): 1-0:1.8.0*255 (fallback 1-0:1.8.0)

-Units: kW -> W for power, kV -> V for voltage; otherwise values are used as-is.
+Units: kW -> W for power, kV -> V for voltage, Wh -> kWh for energy if needed; otherwise values are used as-is.

 HomeKit service used: CurrentAmbientLightLevel (Light Sensor).
 Values are always >= 0.0001 as required by HomeKit.
 Accessories are categorized as SENSOR to avoid bulb icons in some clients.

+### Display precision (Home app)
+Apple’s Home app heavily rounds Light Sensor values at higher magnitudes.
+For example, 11165.0976 kWh may display as 11200.
+The precise value is still written to the characteristic.
+To see exact values, use apps like Eve or Home+ that show raw characteristic readings.

 ## Troubleshooting
 - Serial device not found: verify the serialPort path (prefer /dev/serial/by-id on Linux) and permissions.